Monster Hunter Wilds Weapon Tier List (2026)

 Monster Hunter Wilds has been out long enough now that the meta has settled.
 Four title updates, dozens of balance patches, and thousands of speedrun submissions later, we have a clear picture of where each weapon stands.
 Whether you’re picking your first weapon or looking to switch mains for endgame Arch-Tempered hunts, here’s where every weapon type lands as of May 2026.

 Quick note: every weapon in Wilds can clear all content.
 A skilled Lance player will outperform a bad Long Sword player every time.
-These rankings reflect damage potential, ease of use, and how well each weapon synergizes with Wilds’ wound mechanics.
+These rankings reflect damage potential, ease of use, and how well each weapon synergizes with Wilds’ wound and Focus Strike mechanics.

 Summary Table